 Welcome to URSA (Undergraduate Research, Scholarship, and the Arts).
-This site is a resource for undergradutes and faculty looking to participate in or implement undergraduate research.
-The sidebar should lead you to helpful information about research and provide opportunities for research in all areas.
-Currently OSURF is in the process of undergoing a significant upating, so content here will be reformatting over the weeks ahead.
-New initiatives relative to undergraduate research are described and linked below.
-If you have any questions regarding these items, please contact Kevin Ahern at email@example.com or 541-737-8906
+This site is a resource for undergradutes and faculty looking to participate in undergraduate research activities.
+If you have any questions regarding these items, please contact Kevin Ahern at email@example.com or 541-737-8906.

 Undergraduate Research Opportunities - A common misconception among students is that there is a "list" of undergraduate research opportunities.
 With rare exceptions, there is no such list, yet there are MANY opportunities for students to do undergraduate research at OSU.
 Interested?
 First, watch the video HERE, then contact Kevin Ahern at email@example.com to get help in getting involved with an OSU professor.